ember-learn/ember-blog/content/the-ember-times-issue-185.md

 Using Ember with XState ❎,
 Let codemods upgrade your app and deal with jQuery 🤖, Testimony for Developing in Ember Octane 👍,
+Try out the new release of ember-deep-tracked 🎉,

 ---